kanitw/kanitw.github.io/_posts/2012-09-06-venture-lab.md

 ---
 {% include JB/setup %}

-Online education is changing the world's education landscape.
-Since February 2012, I worked with Professor Saberi and Venture Lab team, to develop Venture-lab, the first project-based Massive Online Open Classes(MOOC) as a Research assistant, User Experience and Interaction Designer for the project.
+My interests in education and online work led me to work with  Professor Saberi and Venture Lab team to design user interface of Venture-Lab, the first team-based Massive Online Open Course(MOOC).

-Our first class in Entrepreneurship, taught by Professor Chuck Eesley from Stanford, has total around 80,000 students from over 150 countries and 120 final project submissions.
-This autumn, we are launching 5 classes including Entrepreneurship, Startup Board, A Crash Course on Creativity, Finance, Designing a New Learning Environment.

-Venture lab has been covered in Stanford news, Forbe.
+Venture lab has been covered in Stanford news and Forbes.
 Professor Chuck Eesley has also written about the project's success stories on his [blog](http://eesley.blogspot.com/).
+Our first class has total around 80,000 students from over 150 countries and 120 final project submissions.

 Join venture-lab classes [here](http://venture-lab.org).